 - Do 40 star jumps.

-9 best exercises for burning fat and building muscle at home
+Exercises for burning fat and building muscle at home

 Warm up done, it's time to do some fat-burning, muscle-building exercises next.
 Here's what to do for a complete strengthening workout, using either body weight only or upping the intensity with dumbbells.
 Do each exercise in this order, and repeat the set two or three times:

 - 20 body weight squats for legs and bums: you can do these into a chair (just let your bottom touch the seat, don't put your weight on it, stand straight back up) or without.
 Increase the effect of the exercise by holding a dumbbell in each hand (these should be light enough that the squats become difficult towards the end of the set).

 - 20 walking lunges for legs and bums: think walking like Basil Fawlty – essentially you're taking long, slow, low lunging steps across the living room or up and down the hallway; keep your body upright and your gaze focussed ahead.
 Hold your dumbbells to increase the intensity.

 - 10 dumbbell rows for arms and backs: lunge forwards leaning with your left hand on a solid surface (sturdy coffee table, footstool, couch) with your left foot forwards, leg bent at the knee; the right leg stretched backwards and straight – you needn't lock the knee.
 Pick up your dumbbell with your right hand and pull back at the elbow to lift the dumbbell until your right hand is at about waist level.
 Lower carefully and repeat.
 Then swap sides.